GerardReaver/GerardReaver/README.md

 - 👋 Hi, I’m @GerardReaver
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in learning more Python
-- 🌱 I’m currently learning Data Science at CodingDojo
+- 🌱 I’m currently working as a Data Scientist
-- 💞️ I’m looking to collaborate on Projects to build a portfolio
+- 💞️ I’m looking to collaborate on Projects to build a portfolio for other opportunities
-- 📫 You can reach me through here, LinkedIn, or Instagram.
+- 📫 You can reach me through Github, LinkedIn, or Instagram.

 <!---
 GerardReaver/GerardReaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.